mikea/quiet-server/README.md

 ## Overview

-This tool continuously monitors CPU package temperatures via lm-sensors and automatically adjusts fan speeds using IPMI commands.
-It provides intelligent fan curve control with configurable temperature thresholds and power curves to balance cooling performance with noise levels.
+This tool continuously monitors CPU package temperatures via lm-sensors and automatically adjusts fan speeds using IPMI commands. **The primary purpose is to make production servers quieter for home lab deployments** by providing intelligent fan curve control with configurable temperature thresholds and power curves to balance cooling performance with noise levels.

+Production servers typically run fans at high speeds for maximum cooling in data center environments.
+This service allows you to run them more quietly at home while maintaining safe operating temperatures.

 ## Features